Martot History, Family Crest & Coats of Arms

-Migration of the Martot family to the New World and Oceana
+Migration of the Martot family

 France was active as a cultural leader in the early 16th century.
 One particular area in which they lead was the exploration of the New World.
 The explorers, like Jacques Cartier in 1534, led the way to North America.
 Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
 By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Martot has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Martot were Christopher Martin, who settled in Plymouth in 1620; Giles Martin, aged 23; who arrived in New England in 1623; Simon Martin, who immigrated to St Christopher in 1633.